 Russian scientists understand the necessity to monitor biotechnology at the international level, including through measures envisaged by the Cartagena protocol.
 However, Russia has not ratified this protocol, and is not a party to the Protocol.
-In January 2015, the Russian Ministry of Health suggested a draft FL to join the Cartagena protocol.7 The draft envisaged a FL coming into force on July 1, 2017, if signed.
-This is the same date as deadline established in the postponed GOR Resolution No. 839 (on http://gossort.com/gk_documents.html#1481282222420-7dd10f37-7d05 6 development of mechanism for GE cultivation) for development of a registration mechanism.
+In January 2015, the Russian Ministry of Health suggested a draft FL to join the Cartagena protocol.
+The draft envisaged a FL coming into force on July 1, 2017 but was not approved.
+This is the same date as deadline established in the postponed GOR Resolution No. 839 (on development of mechanism for GE cultivation) for development of a registration mechanism.
 However, FL 358 of July 3, 2016, banned cultivation of GE crops in Russia, and forced the biotechnology scientific community to re-consider many draft regulatory documents in the field of biotechnology.
 Thus, as of November 2016, the FL to accede to the Cartagena protocol has not been adopted.